Do I Need An EIN To Open A Business Bank Account?

 Bottom Line

-As stated earlier, we recommend getting an EIN so you can qualify for the best business bank accounts.
-Our favorite reputable business checking accounts -- BlueVine, Azlo, Lili, and NorthOne -- include banks that accept businesses with or without an EIN.
+We recommend getting an EIN so you can qualify for the best business bank accounts.
+Our favorite reputable business checking accounts include banks that accept businesses with or without an EIN:

 Frequently Asked Question